devitocodes/devito/docs/wave.rst

                         dtype=self.dtype, nbpml=nbpml)
   self.src.data[:] = data.get_source()[:, np.newaxis]

-SourceLike is an object inheriting PointData, a devito data object for sparse point data as a Function symbol.
+SourceLike is an object inheriting from PointData, a Devito data object for sparse point data as a Function symbol.

-We initialize the source to be of coordinates : :obj:`srccoord` and set its data to be :obj:`data.get_source()`.
+We initialize the source to at coordinates : :obj:`srccoord` and set its data to be :obj:`data.get_source()`.
-Receivers are initialized by similar way
+Receivers are initialized in a similar way
 ::
   rec = SourceLike(name="rec", npoint=nrec, nt=nt, dt=dt, h=model.get_spacing(),
                        coordinates=data.receiver_coords, ndim=len(damp.shape),
                        dtype=damp.dtype, nbpml=model.nbpml)

-Then, We will set up the initial condition and allocate the grid for m.
+Then, We set up the initial condition and allocate the grid for m.
 Value of m on each grid point is stored as a numpy array in :obj:`m.data[:]`.
 ::
   m = DenseData(name="m", shape=model.get_shape_comp(), dtype=damp.dtype)